tomaskala/website/content/posts/cryptopals-set-4.md

 We see that by again XORing this with the byte `A`, we recover the zeroth byte of the plaintext.
 We can simply repeat this along the entire ciphertext, modifying one byte at a time.
 Alternatively, we can speed this up by working with blocks of data, writing and XORing perhaps 16 bytes at a time, or even doing it in one operation and replacing the entire plaintext.
 We could even get rid of the final XOR with `A` by writing the zero byte instead of `A`, because XORing anything with zero doesn't change the value.

 The task models a situation where an encrypted data storage supports edits on a given offset while keeping the data encrypted.
 The problem is that the nonce is reused between the writes, so all encryption operations use the same keystream.
-As we saw in the previous set, reusing the nonce has catastrophic consequences.
+As we also saw in the previous set, reusing the nonce has catastrophic consequences.

 One possible defense against the attack would be to keep a monotonic write counter and using it as the nonce.
 That way, every write operation uses a different nonce, and by extension a different keystream.